 Because it scales off of the damage you take, Recoup is excellent for builds with a low Life pool and hybrid builds.
 You can find Recoup on nodes like Infused Flesh and Vampirism near the Witch or Shadow areas.
 Powerful items like Stasis Prison also grant Recoup.
 If you want Mana Recoup instead there's several passives that grant it including Mana Mastery.
 Witch has a strong synergy with Recoup through the Nine Lives Keystone.
 Nine Lives gives Life, Mana and Energy Shield Recoup and applies Recoup effects over 3 seconds instead of 4, greatly increasing the healing.
 Graven's Secret replaces Power Charges with Absorption charges that grant Energy Shield Recoup.
 If you have mitigation from Ward, (or similar effects) you can Recoup more than the damage you took.

-Gain per Enemy Hit
+Grants per Enemy Hit

 If you want instant recovery, consider Life Gain on Hit.
 This is available as an implicit on all Claws, and can be found on some Influenced Rings or Synthesized Weapons.
 On a build that utilizes Attacks you can also use Life Gain on Hit Support.
 If you use spells, consider the Watcher's Eye for Vitality or Discipline to get Life or Energy Shield on hit respectively.